-In addition to the disbursement of funds received from the federal government, the UWCKL was also in receipt of funding from various levels of government supporting the Community Gardens' pilot projects responding to increased food insecurity of the community's most vulnerable .
+The UWCKL was in receipt of funding from various levels of government supporting the Community Gardens' pilot projects responding to increased food insecurity of the community's most vulnerable.

-The community gardens continued to provide much needed food for local residents as they harvested, and distributed, over 12,700 pounds of fresh produce during the summer of 2020.
+The community gardens continued to provide much needed food for local residents as they harvested, and distributed, over 16,264 pounds of fresh produce during the summer and fall of 2021.